Submissions open Nov. 1-Nov. 30

-- Include a short bio.
-(25-75 words) with no more than one link to other work.
+- Include a short bio. with no more than one link to other work.
 It would please the editor if you placed yourself on the world map (state, region, country, etc.).
-If you send more than 75 words or more than one link, the editor may refuse the submission or will take the material into her own hands–beware!
+If you send a longer bio. or more than one link, the editor may refuse the submission or take the material into her own hands–beware!

 - The journal is free to all and there are no reading fees!
 Unfortunately, there is no payment to contributors at this time.

-Note: Cover Art will be drawn from the Submissions and used for promotional purposes.
-The cover artist may also be asked to make the image available for a limited print-run of fine-art posters.
+Note: Cover Art will be drawn from the Submissions and will be used for promotional purposes.

 Copyright returns to the poet or artist upon publication.
-The journal retains the right to hold the text or image in the archives.
+The journal retains the non-exclusive right to hold the text or image in the archives.